Acko Ankarberg Johansson

-Ann-Charlotte Linnea Cecilia "Acko" Ankarberg Johansson (born 29 October 1964) is a Swedish politician and civil servant who will become Governor of Västmanland County on 10 November 2025.
+Ann-Charlotte Linnea Cecilia "Acko" Ankarberg Johansson (born 29 October 1964) is a Swedish politician and civil servant serving as the Governor of Västmanland County since 10 November 2025.

 She previously served as Minister for Health Care in the cabinet of Prime Minister Ulf Kristersson from October 2022 to September 2025.
 A member of the Christian Democrats, she has been a member of the Riksdag since 2018 and was party secretary from 2010 to 2018.

 Prior to becoming party secretary in 2010, Ankarberg Johansson served as Mayor of Jönköping from 2006 to 2010.